wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

 ### Adding AWS secrets to Github

 It's about time now to focus on the deployment of the application to Elastic Beanstalk.
 We need to supply Github with our AWS credentials.
 Obviously it's a bad idea to hardcode them into our application or into the Github workflow file.
-The proper way to achieve this is to create secret variables in Github itself.
+The proper way to achieve this is to create secret variables in Github.
 Go to settings and secrets and create the variables (see screenshot for the variable names).

 ![flask-basic-beanstalk](/images/2021-11-01-8.png)

+Note: in case you don't have these AWS credentials, go to the AWS console and create a user in IAM and attach the `AdministratorAccess-AWSElasticBeanstalk` policy to the user you just created.
+Use these values as the secret (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY)

 ### Deploy the application